scribe-public/sample-policies/docs/v2/rules/images/fresh-image.md

 Verify the image is not older than the specified threshold.

+## Mitigation
+Prevents the deployment of outdated container images—which may include unpatched vulnerabilities or outdated dependencies— by enforcing a maximum age limit based on the image's build time.

 > Evidence for this rule **IS NOT** required by default but is recommended.

+## Description
+This rule extracts the Image creation timestamp from the SBOM evidence.
+It searches for a property named "created" within the image's metadata (specifically under `metadata.component.properties`).
+The creation timestamp is parsed using RFC 3339.

+The rule compares the current time with the sum of the creation time and the maximum allowed age (by days).
+If the current time exceeds this sum, the rule flags the image as too old and generates a violation with details on the calculated maximum allowed time.

+**Evidence Requirements:**
+- Evidence must be provided in the `cyclonedx-json` format.
+- The SBOM must contain a component under `metadata.component.properties` with a property named "created" in valid RFC 3339 format.

 ## Evidence Requirements